The Executive Committee

 I have lived in Fitzwest for over 20 years.
 I believe it has a unique character and atmosphere which results from a combination of architecture on a human scale, a good proportion of high quality independent shops and businesses, a relatively broad and diverse social mix and a very friendly atmosphere.
 I believe that character is under threat.

-I think the main priority of the Forum should be to develop the Fitzwest are in such a way as to maintain its character.
+I think the main priority of the Forum should be to develop the Fitzwest area in such a way as to maintain its character.
 That does not mean preserving it in aspic but does mean so far as possible providing an environment where future development occurs on a human scale, good independent businesses can continue to flourish and social diversity is maintained.

-MD, Trading Environment, New West End Company
+Director of Placemaking, New West End Company

 Resident and Business